LancerMar/GuitarTuner/README.md

 ```
 ## Usage

-For instructions on how to use the DrumPi application, see the [User Manual](https://github.com/LancerMar/Guitartuner/wiki/User-Manual).
+For instructions on how to use the Guitartuner application, see the [User Manual](https://github.com/LancerMar/Guitartuner/wiki/User-Manual).

 ## Documentation